-Torta Cubana is a flavorful traditional Mexican sandwich may come with a variety of different meats ranging from simple slices of jamón and roasted pork like carnitas to chorizo or carne asada.
+Torta Cubana is a traditional Mexican sandwich that often comes with a variety of different meats ranging from simple slices of jamón and roasted pork like carnitas to chorizo or carne asada.

 Despite the fact that Mexico is more well-known for other vessels for fillings like tacos, burritos and fajitas, Torta Cubana is a really popular Mexican dish.